 - Forecasted congestion and queue lengths

-- And any alternatives for addressing the congestions and crash problems for the area, such as:
+- And any alternatives for addressing the congestion and crash problems in the area, such as:

 - Added lanes